Generic Name: insulin lispro protamine 50% and insulin lispro 50%

 50% insulin lispro injection (rDNA origin)

-Read the Instructions for Use before you start taking HUMALOG Mix50/50 and each time you get a refill.
+Read the Instructions for Use before you start taking HUMALOG Mix50/50 and each time you get another KwikPen.
 There may be new information.
 This information does not take the place of talking to your healthcare provider about your medical condition or your treatment.

-Do not share your HUMALOG Mix50/50 KwikPen or needles with anyone else.
-You may give an infection to them or get an infection from them.
+Do not share your HUMALOG Mix50/50 KwikPen with other people, even if the needle has been changed.
+You may give other people a serious infection or get a serious infection from them.

 - HUMALOG Mix50/50 KwikPen